DETAILED CORRESPONDENCE

 Czinger is silent regarding in which the group of cells includes a moulding cell with a tool configured to mould the fabric structure, made of fibre and a thermoplastic matrix, to form a composite colored vehicle body panel, and in which an autonomous mobile robot (i) is configured to supply the fabric structure to the moulding cell.

-Czinger is additionally silent regarding the composite vehicle body panel is colored throughout its thickness so that an interior region of the panel matches the final exterior color of the vehicle body panel.
+Czinger is additionally silent regarding the composite vehicle body panel is colored throughout its thickness so that an interior region of the panel matches the final exterior color of the vehicle body panel and

 Buckley teaches a vehicle robotic production environment (see all Figs.; [0006]), in which the environment comprises robots that are organised as groups of cells, each cell with no more than 10 robots (see Fig. 2, robots 74; [0062]), and in which:

-(i) one group of cells is configured to transform a fabric structure into a composite vehicle body panel that is colored, thereby eliminating the need for steel panel pressing equipment and spray painting equipment (see Fig. 2, cured preform 82 and "composite blank of reinforcement material and binder"; [0062]-[0063] and [0068]; the composite blank of reinforcement material and binder is inherently colored because the fibers can be made up of glass and the resin can be thermoplastic as discussed in [0068]), and in which the group of cells includes a moulding cell (see Fig. 2, mold 72 and press 76; [0062]-[0063]) with a tool configured to mould the fabric structure, made of fibre and a thermoplastic matrix, to form a composite colored vehicle body panel (see Fig. 2, press 76; [0001], [0062]-[0063] and [0068]), and in which an autonomous mobile robot (i) is configured to supply the fabric structure to the moulding cell (see Fig. 2, robot 74 and press 76; [0062]-[0063]).
+(i) one group of cells is configured to transform a fabric structure into a composite vehicle body panel that is colored, thereby eliminating the need for steel panel pressing equipment and spray painting equipment (see Fig. 2, cured preform 82 and "composite blank of reinforcement material and binder"; [0062]-[0063] and [0068]; the composite blank of reinforcement material and binder is inherently colored because the fibers can be made up of glass and the resin can be thermoplastic as discussed in [0068]), and in which the group of cells includes a moulding cell (see Fig. 2, mold 72 and press 76; [0062]-[0063]) with a tool configured to mould the fabric structure, made of fibre and a thermoplastic matrix, to form a composite colored vehicle body panel (see Fig. 2, press 76; [0001], [0062]-[0063] and [0068]), and in which the fabric structure includes a matrix yarn (see [0070 "At the supply stage 1, a plurality of rolls of reinforcement material, such as glass fiber continuous strand, woven fabric or the like is mounted for dispensing a like plurality of webs of the material superposed with respect to one another toward a compaction stage 3 where the webs are received, guided and directed coplanar with respect to one another."]), and in which an autonomous mobile robot (i) is configured to supply the fabric structure to the moulding cell (see Fig. 2, robot 74 and press 76; [0062]-[0063]).

-Marzocchi teaches a vehicle production environment (see all Figs.; Col. 2, lines 6-18) in which:
+Workinger teaches a vehicle production environment (see all Figs.; [0004]) in which:

 It would have been obvious to a person having ordinary skill in the art before the effective filing date of the invention to modify the vehicle production environment of Czinger to further include a moulding cell with a tool configured to mould the fabric structure, made of fibre and a thermoplastic matrix, to form a composite colored vehicle body panel and in which an autonomous mobile robot is configured to supply the fabric structure to the moulding cell, as taught by Buckley, in order to produce the composite colored vehicle body panel on-site in an automated manner.

-It additionally would have been obvious to a person having ordinary skill in the art before the effective filing date of the invention to modify the vehicle production environment of Czinger to transform the fabric structure into a composite vehicle body panel that is colored throughout its thickness so that an interior region of the panel matches the final exterior color of the vehicle body panel, as taught by Marzocchi, in order to provide a uniform color to the vehicle body panel by preventing the thermoplastic matrix from affecting the color of the fibers.
+It additionally would have been obvious to a person having ordinary skill in the art before the effective filing date of the invention to modify the vehicle production environment of Czinger to transform the fabric structure into a composite vehicle body panel that is colored throughout its thickness so that an interior region of the panel matches the final exterior color of the vehicle body panel and in which the fabric structure includes a matrix yarn that includes one or more pigments before it is woven together into the fabric structure, as taught by Workinger, in order to conceal the fiber fabrics from visual identification.

 Regarding Claim 4